 Brian Felix is Associate Professor and Chair of the Music Department at UNC Asheville, where he teaches classes on jazz theory and improvisation, jazz history, keyboard skills, music business, the Beatles and the Grateful Dead.
 He was co-leader of OM Trio, an acclaimed jazz-rock group that toured internationally between 1999-2004.
 More info at brianfelix.com.

-Fly Casual Organ Trio will bring an evening of swinging and soulful organ jazz to Little Jumbo.
+Fly Casual Organ Quartet will bring an evening of swinging and soulful organ jazz to Little Jumbo.

 Brian Felix: Organ